Progress Report

 2. Outcome so far

 We have obtained approval from the ethics committee for common efforts at Keio University, Kyoto University, and Kobe University.
 Surplus residual specimens obtained by various methods (endoscopy, surgery, etc.) are accumulated at each facility.
-Furthermore, we have been establishing organoids and their omics are underway.
+Furthermore, we have been establishing organoids.
+Through comprehensive analysis, we discovered evolutionary histories of breast cancer and novel molecular mechanisms by which progress pancreatic cancer.

 Fujii et al., Nat Rev Cancer 2024.